-As at December 31, 2020, the REIT is in a strong liquidity position with a Debt to GBV ratio (as defined below) of 43.2%, \$59,400 of undrawn capacity under its Credit Facilities and nine unencumbered properties with an aggregate value of approximately \$150,490.
-As at the date of this MD&A, the REIT has ten unencumbered properties with an aggregate value of \$165,290 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
-In the second quarter of 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities.
-In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% AFFO payout ratio (calculated on a rolling four-quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving Credit Facilities).
-The third lender has increased the cap on distributions to 110% of AFFO (calculated on a rolling four-quarter basis) until September 30, 2021.
-At the time of engaging in these discussions, the REIT did not expect to exceed the original limits contained in the Credit Facilities; however, management worked with the REIT's lenders in order to manage any potential further risk associated from the impact of COVID-19.
+As at December 31, 2021, the REIT had a Debt to GBV ratio (as defined below) of 40.2% and a strong liquidity position with \$72,262 of undrawn capacity under its Credit Facilities (as defined below), cash on hand of \$474 and seven unencumbered properties with an aggregate value of approximately \$105,780 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
+As at the date of this MD&A, the REIT has approximately \$34,000 of undrawn capacity under its Credit Facilities and 13 unencumbered properties with an aggregate value of \$170,555 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
+In the second quarter of 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities; however, management worked with the REIT's lenders in order to manage any potential further risk associated with the impact of COVID-19.
+The REIT has met and continues to meet all lender covenant requirements.
+See Section 7 "Liquidity and Capital Resources" in this MD&A for more details.